★ Spain's Productivity Handbrake

 - Resource misallocation: Capital and labour stick to tiny, low‑productivity firms instead of migrating toward better‑run, scale‑hungry ones.

-- Stunted stars: Some high‑potential start‑ups either tread water below the threshold or migrate abroad.
+- Stunted potential: Some high‑potential start‑ups either remain stuck below the threshold or migrate abroad.

 In conclusion, Spain’s regulation meant to protect fairness also makes the country less productive and poorer.
 Other countries show it’s possible to protect workers without erecting regulatory cliff‑edges.
-One possibility is to remove and/or spread regulation across several (ideally higher) head‑count milestones.
+One possibility is to remove and/or spread regulation across several higher head‑count milestones.
+A specific policy example that could address this problem, or rather sidestep it, on a European level is the idea of the 28th regime.

-Turning the single 50‑employee cliff into a gentler slope would remove a quiet but persistent drag on growth.
-Until that happens, Spain will continue to drive with the productivity handbrake partially engaged.
+Reforming and adressing the single 50‑employee cliff would remove a quiet but persistent drag on growth.
+Until that happens, Spain will continue to drive with this particular productivity handbrake engaged.

 References